Samsursekh/Placement-Practice/priya-practise/React-theory question.md

 - Problems with SEO
 - JSX as a barrier

+# optimization techniques in react js

+- Using Stateless Components and React.
+- Using Production Mode Flag in Webpack.
+- Implementing Dependency optimization.
+- Using React.
+- Avoiding Inline Function Definition in the Render Function.
+- Throttling and Debouncing Event Action in JavaScript
+- Avoid using Index as Key for map
+-  Avoiding Props in Initial States
+- Spreading props on DOM elements
+- CSS Animations Instead of JS Animations

+# what is component in react?
+- A component is basically a piece of the user interface.
+- A component id basically piece of the code.

+# 4] what is component in react? difference between functional component and class component?
+- there are two types of components
+- 1] Functional component / representional Component
+- 2] Class component
+- A component is an independent, reusable bit of code which divides the UI into smaller pieces
+- Components are independent and reusable bits of code.
+- They serve the same purpose as JavaScript functions, but work in isolation and return HTML.
+Components come in two types, Class components and Function components,

+# functional component =>
+- simple function / pure function
+- does not use this keyword
+- solution without using state
+- stateless component
+- mainly responsible for UI
+- use functional component easy

+# class component =>
+- more feature rich
+- maintain their own private data
+- Has complex UI logic
+- Provide lifecycle hook
+- stateful component

+# what is state of component in react?
+# what is the props in react?
+# what is higher order component?
+- A higher-order component acts as a container for other components.

+# Explain the term stateless components
+- Stateless components are pure functions that render DOM-based solely on the properties provided to them.
+- A stateless function component is a typical React component that is defined as a function that does not manage any state.
 # What is DOM?

 DOM stands for Document Object Model it is the structural representation of all nodes in an HTML document DOM represents the Ul of your applications.
 DOM manipulation is required to dynamically change the content of a web page.

+# 4] what is dom element and example

 # State the difference between Real DOM and Virtual DOM